25 to 50% of coronavirus carriers may be asymptomatic but can infect others, new data shows

 In the US, an estimated 25% of coronavirus carriers have no symptoms, said the director of the Centers for Disease Control and Prevention.

+More than 186,000 people in the US have been infected with coronavirus, and at least 3,888 have died.

-To prevent further spread, the nation’s top infectious disease expert says health officials are now re-examining guidance on face masks.
+To prevent further spread, the top infectious disease expert in the US says health officials are reconsidering guidance on face masks.

 “There is no specific evidence to suggest that the wearing of masks by the mass population has any potential benefit,”Dr. Mike Ryan, executive director of the WHO health emergencies program, said Monday.